The followings policy initiatives have been taken by the Government after the liberalization to enhance the availability of steel in the country

 - Imports of foreign technology as well as foreign direct investment are now freely permitted up to certain limits under an automatic route.

 - As a facilitator, the Government provides fiscal and other policy measures for the growth of steel sector.
-Currently, basic excise duty for steel is set at 14% and there is no export duty on steel items.
-The government has also imposed export duty of 30% on all forms of iron ore except low grade (below Fe 58%) iron ore lump & fines.
+Currently, GST rate on steel products is 18% and there is no export duty on steel products except on Ferrous waste and scrap.
+The government has also imposed export duty of 30% on Iron ore (both lumps and fines) with Fe content 58% and above.
+Export duty is however nil on iron ore fines and lumps with Fe content below 58%.
 Further iron ore pellets have nil export duty.

 Other Government Initiatives: